GianlucaCerilli/RSWE_library/README.md

 > ```

 ## HelloWorld application
 A simple publisher/subscriber application can be written by following the guide on [Writing a simple publisher and subscriber application](https://fast-rtps.docs.eprosima.com/en/latest/fastdds/getting_started/simple_app/simple_app.html#prerequisites).
+The *1.3.4.2.* paragraph has been skipped, since *Colcon* has not been installed.

 > **Warning 2**
-> </br>
-> The libraries denoted in the *1.3.4.1.* paragraph were not present in the path
-> indicated.
-That is why they have been manually linked further on.

-The *1.3.4.2.* paragraph has been skipped, since *Colcon* has not been installed.

-> **Warning 3**
 > </br>
 > It was not possible to run the command of *1.3.6.* section:
 > ```